mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
 1. **The Weather Gift:** Can control weather in a small area through divine power.
 Does this secretly during storms to protect ships.
-Melora permits this but asks a price.
+Sylvara permits this but asks a price.
 2. **The Price of Storms:** Each time he calms a storm, somewhere else faces worse weather.
 He chooses where.
 Usually uninhabited areas.
 Usually.
 3. **The Merfolk Treaty:** Has negotiated unofficial peace with the local merfolk.
 They warn him of coming storms.
 In return, he ensures no fishermen take more than sustainable catches.
 4. **The Storm That's Coming:** Has had visions of a hurricane unlike anything in memory.
 It's coming within the year.
 He's preparing—but can't save everyone.